 - Summarize the recipient outcomes following laparoscopic liver donation compared to open liver donation.

-- Examine how novel technologies that engage patients can be adapted to enhance patient knowledge.
+- Examine how novel (i.e. digital) technologies can enhance patient education and engagement.

 Members of the donation and transplantation community serving diverse populations to include administrators, coordinators, physicians, nurses, surgeons, managers, quality improvement specialists, social workers, and other donation and transplantation center professionals and their colleagues.